Project reference

 Evaluation and usages

-The following articles are provided for information - it does not mean that we agree with all their statements about Grobid (please refer to the present documentation for the actual features and capacities of the tool) or with all the various methodologies used for evaluation, but they all explore interesting aspects with Grobid.
+The following articles are provided for information - it does not mean that we agree with all their statements about Grobid (please refer to the present documentation for the actual features and capacities of the tool) or with all the various methodologies used for evaluation, but they all explore interesting aspects related to Grobid.

 Articles on CRF for bibliographical reference parsing